-- The advantages of "bottom-up" installation are, first, that the surrounding soil in this position with time is permanently well contacting with the sensitive part of the electrode-porous partition (opposite to cable part on Fig. 5), and in tilted position the soil, though makes better contact with the partition than in direct position, but may come off this part with time.
-For long-term installation it is recommended, after the electrode burying into the ground, to pour on this place with 10 % CuSO4 solution.
-Tak- - 10 ing into account that Cu salt works as fertilizer, this will not spoil the environment, in contradistinction with salt solution used for Cl-based electrodes as above.
-For sandy soil, a special arrangement may be recommended if long-term installation is planned: the electrode is installed again in "bottom-up" position, but not directly in the ground, but in a plastic bucket open from above.
+The advantages of bottom-up installation are, first, that the surrounding soil in this position with time is permanently in good contact with the sensitive part of the electrode - porous partition (opposite to the cable part in Fig. 5) - and in a tilted position, the soil, though it makes better contact with the partition than in a direct position, may come off this part with time.
+For long-term installation it is recommended, after burying the electrode in the ground, to pour 10 % CuSO4 solution on this place.
+Taking into account that Cu salt works as fertilizer, this will not spoil the environment, in contrast to the salt solution used for Cl-based electrodes as above.
+For sandy soil, a special arrangement may be recommended if long-term installation is planned: the electrode is installed again in a bottom-up position, not directly in the ground, but in a plastic bucket open from above.
 This will save poured liquid and maintain lower resistance of the soil.